Browse our entire t-shirt selection here:

 1) Fabric type: 100% cotton is generally considered to be more comfortable, but will shrink more and will fade faster than their 50/50 (cotton/polyester) blend cousins.
 Another option is 100% polyester, moisture-wicking performance fabric t-shirts.

 2) Fabric weight: This is the weight of one square yard of the fabric material.
 The higher the fabric weight, the thicker will be the fabric.
 Lighter fabric weight shirts are going to feel thinner and can be sheer enough to reveal undergarments.
 For 100% cotton, a 6.0 or 6.1 oz t-shirt is the most common and will feel like they have some substance.
-Decent 50/50 blend t-shirts will have a fabric weight of about 5.5 oz. ”Fashion” t-shirts will likely be lower.
+Decent 50/50 blend t-shirts will have a fabric weight of about 5.5 oz.
+“Fashion” t-shirts will likely be lower.
+100% polyester moisture-wicking tees tend to be about 3.8 oz.

 3) Ladies’, youth, and mens’ cut t-shirts: There are t-shirts specially designed with infants, youth, and ladies’ forms in mind.
 Ordering ladies’ cut t-shirts for the women in your group generally does not add much, if anything, to the cost of your order.